joshed-io/estelle-and-josh/site/content/story/two.md

 At the time I didn't know what type of connection that Estelle and I had.
 The chance that it was a romantic connection seemed small.
 Still, dinner with 2 people would be a nice change compared to 30, and I knew that Estelle made me laugh, so why not?

-We shared a bottle of wine and a handful of tapas.
-I felt like our rapport shifted from academic to personal.
-We talked about why we had come to the Mindfulness Project in the first place, and about the traumatic years we had just experienced.
+We shared a bottle of wine and a series of small plates.
+Our rapport shifted from academic to personal.
+We talked about why we had come to the Mindfulness Project.
+We talked about the traumatic years we were still in the middle of.